glic3rinu/passlib/docs/password_hash_api.rst

     Quickly identify if a hash string belongs to this algorithm.

-    :arg hash:
+    :arg hash: the candidate hash string to check

-        the candidate hash string to check
+    :raises TypeError: if :samp:`{hash}` is not a unicode or bytes instance.

     :returns:
         ``True`` if the input appears to be a hash or configuration string